-Taliban press on, take another Afghan provincial capital
+Taliban press on, take 2 more Afghan provincial capitals

 The country-wide Taliban offensive intensified as U.S. and NATO troops began to wrap up their withdrawal from Afghanistan this summer.
 With Taliban attacks increasing, Afghan security forces and government troops have retaliated with airstrikes aided by the United States.
 The fighting has also raised growing concerns about civilian casualties.

+On Monday, UNICEF said it was shocked by the increasing number of casualties among children amid the escalating violence in Afghanistan.
+Over the past three days, at least 27 children have been killed in various provinces, including 20 in Kandahar, it said.

+“These atrocities are also evidence of the brutal nature and scale of violence in Afghanistan which preys on already vulnerable children,” the agency said.
+It did not identify the side responsible for the killings.
+UNICEF also raised the alarm over what it said was increased recruitment of children by armed groups.

-The insurgents have also taken most of Lashkar Gah, the capital of southern Helmand province, where they took nine of the 10 police districts in the city last week.
+The Taliban have also taken most of Lashkar Gah, the capital of southern Helmand province, where they took nine of the 10 police districts in the city last week.
 Heavy fighting there continues, as do U.S. and Afghan government airstrikes, one of which damaged a health clinic and a high school.

-The Defense Ministry confirmed airstrikes occurred but said they targeted Taliban positions, killing 54 fighters and wounding 23.
-Its statement made no mention of a clinic or school being bombed.
-Deputy provincial council chairman Majid Akhund said the facilities had been under Taliban control when they were struck.

-On Saturday, Taliban fighters entered the capital of the northern Jawzjan province after sweeping through nine of 10 districts in the province.
-And the city of Kandahar, the provincial capital of Kandahar, also remains under siege.
+Helmand health department chief Sher Ali Shakir said Monday that in the previous 24 hours, seven people were killed and 95 were wounded in the fighting and were transferred to hospitals in the province.

 As they rolled through provincial capitals, the Taliban issued an English language statement on Sunday saying that residents, government employees, and security officials had nothing to fear from them.